When planning your 2020 tax return (due April 15, 20201), an important detail that should not be overlooked is the

 What is the maximum income for the student loan interest deduction?

 Note: These numbers are adjusted each year.
-For those planning their 2020 taxes, the limits may be even higher.
+For those planning their 2021 taxes, the limits could be even higher.

 Can I deduct student loan interest if I don’t Itemize?